Our story starts in 2007 in a dorm room in Lincoln, Nebraska.

 Blake Lawrence is the Founder/CEO of opendorse, an athlete marketing platform that helps the biggest brands in sports share content on social.
 You can connect with Blake here.

-To learn more about the creative process behind athlete marketing join us for the Athletes and Creators track at Hashtag Sports 2018.
+To learn more about the creative process behind athlete marketing join us for the Athletes and Creators track at our annual innovation conference, Hashtag Sports.